LinuxGamer/rust-crash-course/README.md

 ## Foreward
 I started learning Rust thanks to [Francesco Ciull]() and his first livestream in the [Rust From Zero]() series on his [YouTube channel]() on Thursday 8th December 2022.

+### Chapter 1 - Installing and Hello World
+To get started we have to do a little bit of installing.
+To install on Windows is a bit harder so for this course, I'll be using Linux, you can follow these steps on Windows using WSL or by following the Windows install instructions in the book used.